jonashackt/spring-boot-graalvm/README.md

 So I went with another way: We simply use a `docker run` command, that will compile our native Spring Boot app into our project's working directory (with `--volume $(pwd):/build`).

+The resulting `spring-boot-graal` native App should be ready after some minutes of heavy compilation.

+__But!__ We're not able to run it!
+Hell yeah - because we turned our platform independend Java App into a platform dependend one!
+That's the price for speed I guess :)

 ### Tackling 'Exception java.lang.OutOfMemoryError in thread "native-image pid watcher"' error

 Sometimes the `docker run` seems to take ages to complete - and then a `java.lang.OutOfMemoryError` is thrown into the log: